19th Battalion (Australia): World War I

 In 1917, the 19th Battalion was involved in the attack on German forces after their retreat to the Hindenburg Line.
 The battalion also took part in three other major battles in 1917, Second Bullecourt, Menin Road and Poelcappelle in Belgium.
 In 1918 the battalion helped to repel the German spring offensive, and it was during this time, on 7 April 1918, that Lieutenant Percy Storkey earned a Victoria Cross for his actions during the fighting in Hangard Wood.
 Following this, the battalion took part in the Allied offensive that eventually brought about the end of the war, fighting around Amiens and Mont St Quentin before coming up against the "Beaurevoir Line" at Estrees on 3–4 October 1918.
 This engagement was the battalion's last combat operation in the war, as the whole of 2nd Division was withdrawn from the line after the 6th Brigade's attack on Montbrehain on 5–6 October.
-On 10 October 1918, while resting near Vignacourt, the 19th Battalion was disbanded in order to reinforce other battalions in the 5th Brigade.
+On 10 October 1918, while resting near Vignacourt, the 19th Battalion was disbanded to reinforce other battalions in the 5th Brigade.

 During the war, the battalion suffered 2,903 casualties.
 There are 874 names of 19th Battalion personnel killed in action recorded on the Australian War Memorial (AWM) Roll of Honour.
 Members of the 19th Battalion received the following decorations: one Victoria Cross, five Distinguished Service Orders (DSOs), one Officer of the Order of the British Empire (OBE), 20 Distinguished Conduct Medals (DCMs), 31 Military Crosses (MCs), 90 Military Medals (MMs), eight Meritorious Service Medals (MSMs) and 19 Mentions in Despatches (MIDs).
 For its war service, the battalion was awarded 20 battle honours.
+The battalion's honour roll and the original cross which was erected over its dead at Pozieres are to be found in St Luke's Anglican Church in Arden Street, Clovelly, in Sydney.